The basics of a good hotel room design

 Twin hotel room design

 A room for two people with two single beds.
 The core of the twin hotel room design should be around individuality.
 Usually, people residing in twin bed hotel rooms seek to conserve their privacy, so the layout should be designed to accommodate that.
-Aside from that, the color scheme could be selected to create a friendlier ambiance – lots of mood lamps and a chic, minimalistic furniture design can also help the space seem uncluttered and larger than it already is.
+Aside from that, the color scheme could be selected to create a friendlier ambiance – lots of mood lamps and a chic, minimalist furniture design can also help the space seem uncluttered and larger than it already is.

 Triple hotel room design